jmballard/Kaggle_HousePrice/README.md

 We sourced the datasets and joined them together.

-### Step 1: Exploring the output/target column
+### Step 1: EDA

-In that section, we looked at the distribution of target values, and then log-transformed it.
+In that section, we looked in more details at the data and its columns.
+In particular, we looked at the distribution of target values, and then log-transformed it.

-### Step 2: Missing values
+### Step 2: Data Preprocessing

-In this section, we looked at all features having missing values and filled them with either specific values or a KNN imputer.
+In this section, we

+- looked at all features having missing values and filled them with either specific values or a KNN imputer.
-### Step 3: Change variable type

-We needed to correct some numerical features that needed to be used as categorical ones.
+- corrected some numerical features that needed to be used as categorical ones.

-### Step 4: Feature engineering

-In this section, we created new features:
+- created new features

-- total number of bathrooms
-- house age
-- remodeled flag
+- removed outliers
-- is new flag
-- total square feet

-### Step 5: Outliers

-We have found during our analysis that some profiles needed to be removed.

-### Step 6: One-Hot Encoding

-Due to us using a XGBoost model, we needed to transform all of our categorical features into dummy variables.
+- used an One-Hot-Encoding method to encode the categorical features into dummy variables.

-### Step 7: Modelling - XGBoost
+### Step 3: Modelling - XGBoost

+Let's start by separating the training dataset from the test dataset.
+Once we have done that, we separate the train into 2 parts: the one that will be used for training and the one for validation.
+The validation dataset will contain 20% of the original train.csv file.

+As said in the beginning of this article, we are using a XGBoost model to try to predict our SalePrice target.
+The objective will stay the default using squared loss.

+When running a first XGBoost model, we got an RMSE on the validation sample of 1.13914.
+When submitting the results on Kaggle, we got a score of 0.14274.
+Let's see if we can improve on that with some tuning.

+### Step 4 : Hyper parameter tuning

+We will tune the following parameters with a GridSearchCV function:
+- eta
+- gamma
+- max_depth

+We create a XGBoost model with a GridSearch to tune the parameters eta, gamma and max_depth.

-The best xgb model is using :
+The best parameters are:
-- 'eta': 0.1,
+- eta: 0.1
-- 'gamma': 0.01,
+- gamma: 0
-- 'max_depth': 5
+- max_depth: 5

-min_n = 2 and tree_depth = 4.
-It has a RMSE of 0.0415.
+## Results

+The RMSE of the tuned model is 1.1379.

+When submitting the model predictions to Kaggle, I got a score of 0.13647, which was better than what we had before.

 The Highest feature in the feature importance check are, in order: